jtcaovan/JavaScript-Data-Structures-and-Algorithms/README.md

 * Unordered.
 Keys aren't stored in a special order.
 If you're looking for the smallest key, the largest key, or all the keys in a range, you'll need to look through every key to find it.
 * Single-directional lookups.
 While you can look up the value for a given key in O(1)O(1) time, looking up the keys for a given value requires looping through the whole dataset—O(n)O(n) time.
 * Not cache-friendly.
 Many hash table implementations use linked lists, which don't put data next to each other in memory.

+### Linked Lists

+**A linked list organizes items sequentially, with each item storing a pointer to the next one.**

+Picture a linked list like a chain of paperclips linked together.
+It's quick to add another paperclip to the top or bottom.
+It's even quick to insert one in the middle—just disconnect the chain at the middle link, add the new paperclip, then reconnect the other half.

+An item in a linked list is called a node.
+The first node is called the head.
+The last node is called the tail.**

+Strengths:
+Fast operations on the ends.
+Adding elements at either end of a linked list is O(1)O(1).
+Removing the first element is also O(1)O(1).
+Flexible size.
+There's no need to specify how many elements you're going to store ahead of time.
+You can keep adding elements as long as there's enough space on the machine.
+Weaknesses:
+Costly lookups.
+To access or edit an item in a linked list, you have to take O(i)O(i) time to walk from the head of the list to the iith item.
+Uses:
+Stacks and queues only need fast operations on the ends, so linked lists are ideal.